Finnish grammar: Prepositions

-Verb forms
+Verbs

 Finnish verbs are usually divided into seven groups depending on the stem type.
 All seven types have the same set of endings, but the stems undergo (slightly) different changes when inflected.

 There are very few irregular verbs in Finnish.
 In fact, only olla = 'to be' has two irregular forms on "is" and ovat "are (pl.)"; other forms follow from the stem ole–/ol–; e.g. olet ← ole+t "you are", olkoon ← ol+koon "let it be".
 A handful of verbs, including nähdä "to see", tehdä "to do/make", and juosta "to run" have rare consonant mutation patterns which are not derivable from the infinitive.
 In spoken Finnish, some frequently used verbs (mennä, tulla, olla, panna) have irregular stems (mee, tuu, oo, paa, instead of mene, tule, ole, pane ("go, come, be, put"), respectively).

 Finnish does not have a separate verb for possession (compare English "to have").
 Possession is indicated in other ways, mainly by genitives and existential clauses.
 For animate possessors, the adessive case is used with olla, for example koiralla on häntä = 'the dog has a tail' – literally 'on the dog is a tail', or in English grammar, "There is a tail on the dog".
 This is similar to Irish and Welsh forms such as "There is a hunger on me".